-Day Treatment Intensive Outpatient (IOP) Partial Hospitalization (PHP) Children/Adolescents Children/Adolescents/Adults Children/Adolescents/Adults Optional Services that can be Billed Outside of the Bundled Rate: Required Services that can be Billed Outside of the Bundled Rate: Required Program Components that can be Billed Outside of the Bundled Rate: Case management/TCC Medication management · Respite Psychiatric evaluation Medication management Peer support Optional Services that can be Psychiatric evaluation Youth support Billed Outside of the Bundled Rate: Optional Services that can be Family support · Case management/TCC Billed Outside of the Bundled Rate: Recovery coaching • Respite Case management/TCC · CFT Peer support • Respite Psych/neuropsychological Youth support Peer support testing Family support Youth support Psychiatric evaluation Recovery coaching Family support Medication management · CFT Recovery coaching Members cannot receive other Psych/neuropsychological · CFT outpatient services while engaged in the program except for the testing Psych/neuropsychological testing ones listed above.
-Members cannot receive other outpatient services while engaged in the program except for the ones listed above and Opioid Treatment Services.
+Day Treatment Intensive Outpatient (IOP) Partial Hospitalization (PHP) Children/Adolescents Children/Adolescents/Adults Children/Adolescents/Adults Optional Services that can be Billed Outside of the Bundled Rate: Case management/TCC Respite Peer support Youth support Family support Recovery coaching CFT Psych/neuropsychological testing Psychiatric evaluation Medication management Members cannot receive other outpatient services while engaged in the program except for the ones listed above.
+Required Services that can be Billed Outside of the Bundled Rate: • Medication management • Psychiatric evaluation Optional Services that can be Billed Outside of the Bundled Rate: • Case management/TCC • Respite • Peer support • Youth support • Recovery coaching • CFT • Psych/neuropsychological testing Members cannot receive other outpatient services while engaged in the program except for the ones listed above and Opioid Treatment Services.
 This means a member could participate in a MH IOP while also participating in an OTP if medically necessary and meets the requirements for both programs.
-Members cannot receive other outpatient services while engaged in the program except for the ones listed above and Opioid Treatment Services.
+Required Program Components that can be Billed Outside of the Bundled Rate: • Medication management • Psychiatric evaluation Optional Services that can be Billed Outside of the Bundled Rate: • Case management/TCC • Respite • Peer support • Youth support • Family support • Recovery coaching • CFT • Psych/neuropsychological testing Members cannot receive other outpatient services while engaged in the program except for the ones listed above and Opioid Treatment Services.
 This means a member could participate in a MH PHP while also participating in an OTP if medically necessary and meets the requirements for both programs.

-^{}The required components of the bundled programs are listed below and separated out by services that can be billed under the per diem bundled rate and those that can be billed outside of the per diem bundled rate.
+\The required components of the bundled programs are listed below and separated out by services that can be billed under the per diem bundled rate and those that can be billed outside of the per diem bundled rate.
 All services to members will be individualized in the amounts, frequencies and intensities based on the members treatment needs and preferences within the program guidelines.